Uroboros67/rak_killer/README.md

 Breakout PCB for Supermini/Promicro NRF52840 tile with HELTEC HT-RA62 Lora module (and I2C and voltage measurement) with PCB fields for two SMD 1206 resistors and pins system directly under I2C, such as ina219.

-In the "bootloader" directory there are two original files, the other modified to upload firmware after BT.
+In the "bootloader" directory file modified to upload firmware after BT.
 After uploading a modified bootloader, it is possible to update the software via Bluetooth.
 You need 'DFU' program with the number of packages set up to 10.